ni/hdlcoder-support-package-for-nifpga-hardware/README.md

 - Generate HDL code
 - Generate a LabVIEW FPGA project and create a bitfile.
 Once created, you can upload this file to NI FPGA Hardware.

-Note: This support package is functional for R2022b and beyond.
+Note: This support package is functional for R2022b and later releases listed in the table below

 ## Software Compatibility